-When you hear the phrase “escape from Mogadishu”, the events chronicled in Ridley Scott’s Black Hawk Down are probably what comes to mind.
+When you hear the phrase “escape from Mogadishu”, the events chronicled in Ridley Scott’s Black Hawk Down are probably what come to mind.
 But two years before that the Somali capital was the scene of another daring escape.
-One where rival North and South Korean diplomats had to work together to flee the war torn city.
+One where rival North and South Korean diplomats had to work together to flee the war-torn city.
 The publicity for the new Korean film Escape from Mogadishu (모가디슈) makes the comparison with the American blockbuster, but they’re actually very different films.

 That is until rebel forces enter the city and destroy the North Korean embassy.
 With nowhere else to go they turn up at their rival’s door and are, reluctantly, given shelter.
 It soon becomes clear however that neither side can expect any help from their governments.
 If they want to get out alive they’ll have to make their own arrangements.

 Much of Escape from Mogadishu’s first half hour is devoted to setting up the situation and the rivalry between the two groups of diplomats.
 Director Ryoo Seung-wan (The City of Violence, The Berlin File) manages to make what could have been a rather dry history lesson interesting and kept me engaged until the uprising began.

 While it doesn’t have the large-scale action scenes that one might expect from a film like this, Escape from Mogadishu does a good job of recreating the chaos and violence that engulfed the city even before the rebels entered it.
 Its Moroccan locations do a good job standing in for Somalia which, unsurprisingly, is still too dangerous to film in.